-Table 7 shows the number of hospitals in the universe, frame, and regular sample for each state in the sampling frame for 1998.
-The difference between the universe and the frame represents the difference in the number of community hospitals in the 1998 AHA Annual Survey of Hospitals and the number of community hospitals for which data were supplied to HCUP in all states except Illinois, Hawaii, South Carolina, Tennessee and Missouri.
+Table 8 shows the number of hospitals and discharges in the universe, frame, and sample for each state in the sampling frame for 2000.
+The difference between the universe and the frame represents the difference in the number of community hospitals in the 2000 AHA Annual Survey of Hospitals and the number of community hospitals for which data were supplied to HCUP in all states except Georgia, Hawaii, Illinois, Missouri and South Carolina.

-- The number of hospitals in the Illinois frame is approximately 72 percent of the hospitals in the Illinois universe in order to comply with the agreement with the data source concerning the restriction on the number of Illinois discharges. - The number of hospitals in the South Carolina frame is nine less than the South Carolina universe.
-Six hospitals were excluded because of sampling restrictions stipulated by South Carolina, and three hospitals identified in AHA data were not included in the data supplied to HCUP. - The number of hospitals in the Hawaii frame is seven less than the Hawaii universe.
-Four hospitals were excluded because of sampling restrictions stipulated by Hawaii, and three hospitals identified in AHA data were not included in the data supplied to HCUP. - The number of hospitals in the Tennessee frame is eleven less than the Tennessee universe.
-One hospital was excluded because of sampling restrictions stipulated by Tennessee, and ten hospitals identified in AHA data were not included in the data supplied to HCUP.
+- The number of hospitals in the Georgia frame is two less than the Georgia universe.
+Two hospitals were excluded because of sampling restrictions stipulated by Georgia. - The number of hospitals in the Hawaii frame is eight less than the Hawaii universe.
+Five hospitals were excluded because of sampling restrictions stipulated by Hawaii, and three hospitals identified in AHA data were not included in the data supplied to HCUP. - The number of hospitals in the Illinois frame was randomly reduced to approximately 67 percent of the hospitals in the Illinois universe in order to comply with the agreement with the data source concerning the restriction on the number of Illinois discharges. - The number of hospitals in the Missouri frame is forty-six less than the Missouri universe.
+Thirtytwo hospitals were excluded because they signed release for confidential use only, and fourteen hospitals identified in AHA data were not included in the data supplied to HCUP. - The number of hospitals in the South Carolina frame is eleven less than the South Carolina universe.
+Nine hospitals were excluded because of sampling restrictions stipulated by South Carolina, and two hospitals identified in AHA data were not included in the data supplied to HCUP. - The number of hospitals in the Tennessee frame is eight less than the Tennessee universe.
+One hospital was excluded because of sampling restrictions stipulated by Tennessee, and seven hospitals identified in AHA data were not included in the data supplied to HCUP.